How Much Does It Cost to Install a Kitchen Sink?

 Single-Basin Kitchen Sinks

 A basic, modestly sized single basin kitchen sink is commonly found in small kitchens and small apartments.
 It’s useful for most economical household needs and especially for people living alone or in pairs.
-These sinks tend to cost closer to the $100-to-$250 range.
+Single-basin sinks cost around $60 to $3,685 (CAD 80 to CAD 5,015), based on pricing data from Lowe’s.

 Dual-Basin Kitchen Sinks

 Dual-basin kitchen sinks are among the most popular types of sinks for family homes and large apartments.
 They’re designed for kitchens that get lots of dish flow during mealtimes, and they offer a basin for washing or soaking and a second basin for rinsing and drying of dishes.
 Each basin has its own drain, and they often require new faucet installations.
-These sinks typically cost between $200 to $500.
+These sinks typically cost between $95 and $3,940 (CAD 130 and CAD 5,365).
 The overall cost depends on materials and other factors.

 Multi-Basin Kitchen Sinks

 A kitchen sink with three or more basins is uncommon in most family homes or apartments, but it may be useful for heavy-duty kitchen needs.
 These sinks offer three or more basins in different configurations and sizes, each of which can be used for washing, rinsing, soaking and cleaning dishes and food.
 They also typically have individual drains for each basin and sometimes even several faucets.
-They often cost between $500 and $900.
+Lowe's sells three-basin sinks for between $160 (CAD 220) for a drop-in, stainless steel model to $3,789 (CAD 5,160) for a portable, freestanding unit.

 All of the above kitchen sink types may cost more or less than the suggested price ranges because the final price really depends on the sink’s design, materials and manufacturer.
 For example, utilitarian stainless steel kitchen sinks tend to be less expensive than fine granite installations of a similar size.